Perfect terminal emulation

 What replaced HyperTerminal in Windows 10?

-Serial Port Terminal is the main alternative of HyperTerminal in Windows 10 as well as other versions of the operating system.
+Serial Port Terminal is the main alternative of HyperTerminal in Windows 10 and Windows 11 as well as other versions of the operating system.
 Compared to HTPE. it is a more advanced terminal emulator as it offers higher flexibility and enhanced functionality in a terminal application.
 Moreover, its interface contains a more user-friendly atmosphere, as well, in which you can seamlessly control and monitor all of your system’s serial ports and their connected devices.

 This feature is extremely important as it is difficult to develop serial applications without proper serial terminal tools.
 It will give you full access to the serial ports on your system.
 Through its COM interfaces, it will also enable you to monitor any data transferred.
 Essentially, the COM Port Terminal that it provides makes it a great and practical alternative for any Windows OS version.